 Hampson, John. was a substantial land holder in central Harcourt in the early days.
 Conducted a store firstly at Barkers Creek and then moved it to Harcourt in 1874.
 The stone storeroom at 12 High St, Harcourt, is all that remains of the 1874 store.
 Refer “Shire of Metcalfe Heritage Study.”

 Hayden, Christopher Henry B.A.
-Henry Hayden was appointed Head teacher of the new Harcourt Primary School in 1859 and served until 1870.
+After a career as auctioneer, private tutor and newspaper reporter Henry Hayden became an activist on behalf of the Land Convention, working closely with Ebenezer Syme and the Irish-born radicals to promote the interests of the general population (the ex-diggers) against the entrenched interests of the landed gentry.
+Henry Hayden was appointed Head Teacher of the new Harcourt Primary School in 1859 and served until 1870.
 He was one who ‘burnt the candle at both ends’, prominent in public affairs and political agitation during his stay at Harcourt.
 He later opened the school at Concongella near Stawell.

 Hogarth, John and Jane.
 In 1853 John and Jane Hogarth arrived at Walmer pushing a wheelbarrow containing their worldly possessions.
 They were later to buy land at one shilling an acre.
 Their son George married Charlotte Upstill and had a family of twelve.
 Refer “The Porcupine Rush”.
 Perhaps the best known member of this family was Tom Hogarth who operated a farm on the Midland Highway and who for many years was the mail contractor.